 - Drain all fluids, then clean the engine.
 Oil, grease, water, transmission fluid, etc. all need to be removed from auto parts before shipping.
 Carriers will refuse any auto parts that are dripping because they can damage the packing materials and other items they are transporting.
-If you’re not sure how to drain the fluids from your engine, check out this tutorial from youtube or consider contacting a professional for assistance:

 - Clean the engine of excess oil or grease.

 - Crate it.
 A crated engine is freight class 70.
 This method is typically a little costlier than shipping on a pallet, but it is the preferred method of most freight carriers since it offers more protection, and it takes less effort to pack:

 - Secure the engine inside the crate with engineered foam enclosures to keep it from shifting during transit

 - Use nuts and bolts to assemble the crate—this will make it easier to open.

 - Palletize it - A palleted engine is freight class 85.
 This is the most commonly used method for shipping an engine, but not all freight carriers will accept uncrated engines so be sure to check with your carrier first to see if they will ship using this method, otherwise you could find yourself having to reschedule pickup and facing a “dry run” fee.
 To properly palletize your engine: